bmaltais/kohya_ss/README.md

 Sep 24, 2023: The feature will be merged into the main branch very soon.
 Following are the changes from the previous version.

 - `accelerate` is updated to 0.23.0, and `diffusers` is updated to 0.21.2.
+Dependency for `invisible-watermark` is removed.
 Please update them with the upgrade instructions below.
 - Intel ARC support with IPEX is added. [#825](https://github.com/kohya-ss/sd-scripts/pull/825)
 - Other changes and fixes.
 - Thanks for contributions from Disty0, sdbds, jvkap, rockerBOO, Symbiomatrix and others!